cudmore/bob-fiji-plugins/README.md

 I am happy to fix bugs and make improvements to these plugins, just drop me an email.

 If you use these plugins for your work, I ask that you give me credit.
-IF that is not possible, an email is always nice.
+If that is not possible, an email is always nice.

 ###Installation